RochaCrypt/RochaCrypt/README.md

 | **Awareness & Reporting** | Security awareness (KnowBE4); technical, executive and analytical reporting |

 **Engagement approach:** `Reconnaissance` → `Assessment` → `Exploitation` → `Post-exploitation` → `Detection review (purple-team)` → `Technical & executive reporting`

 ---

+## How I Deliver Value

+I treat security as a business function: every technical decision is measured by the value it creates, the risk it removes and the efficiency it adds.

+### Business value
+- Translate complex technical findings into clear, executive-level insight that shows where security investment delivers the most return.
+- Build and mature Security Operations Centre (SOC) capability, giving the business continuous visibility and faster detection.
+- Lead offensive security engagements (penetration testing) that surface real weaknesses before attackers can exploit them.
+- Support pre-sales and customer workshops, positioning security as an enabler of new business rather than a blocker.
+- Mentor security teams, compounding capability across the whole organisation.

+### Risk management
+- Run risk-based vulnerability management — prioritising remediation by real exploitability and business impact, not raw scores.
+- Lead threat detection, incident response and threat-intelligence analysis to contain issues quickly and limit impact.
+- Review and approve security architectures before production, catching risk at design time.
+- Enforce identity and access controls and least-privilege access across environments.
+- Align delivery to NIST CSF and ISO 27001, sustaining certifications and audit readiness.

+### Operational efficiency
+- Engineer SIEM correlation rules, use cases and dashboards (FortiSIEM) that cut alert fatigue and speed up triage.
+- Standardise monitoring, detection and remediation into repeatable processes and playbooks.
+- Centralise and consolidate tooling (EDR/XDR, centralised firewall and log management) to reduce operational overhead.
+- Deliver technical, executive and analytical reporting that keeps stakeholders aligned and reduces rework.

+> *Tip: add measurable outcomes as you quantify them — reduction in mean time to detect/respond, vulnerabilities remediated, audit findings closed.
+Real numbers make this section land hardest.*

+---